This is the multi-page printable view of this section. Click here to print.

 Starting with vs. without debugging

-When running your program, you have the option to Start with Debugging or Start without Debugging.
-What’s the practical difference?
+When running your program, you have the option to Debug or Run.
+What’s the difference?

-Starting without debugging will not pause on breakpoints or exception, nor will variable values be tracked.
-Running without debugging will not affect any breakpoints or watch variables you have set – it just doesn’t update them.
+Run will not pause on breakpoints or exception, nor will variable values be tracked.
+Your breakpoints and watch variables will remain in PyCharm, but they are not updated.

 Exercise